 Theoretically, it’s possible to make Bati with oil instead of ghee to make a vegan version of the dish.
-However, ghee what gives so much flavour to the end dish as it infuses the Bati with an unmistakeable butteriness.
-I think a good way to make this dairy free and vegan would be to use vegetable ghee.
-In short, this is essentially vegetable oil combined with a butter flavouring, which seems absolutely perfect in this situation.
+However, ghee gives so much flavor to the end dish as it infuses the Bati with an unmistakable butteriness.
+I think a good way to make this dairy-free and vegan would be to use vegetable ghee.
+In short, this is essentially vegetable oil combined with a butter flavoring, which seems absolutely perfect in this situation.

 What are the Variations of Bati?

 Rajasthani Bati can be made in many different ways!
 However, this recipe is for a simple, plain Bati.
-Above all else, I enjoy these the most as it allows you to fully relish the aroma of the ghee which has penetrated into the dough and doesn’t intrude on the incredible taste of the Dal which is served with it.
+Above all else, I enjoy these the most as it allow you to fully relish the aroma of the ghee which has penetrated into the dough, and don’t intrude on the incredible taste of the Dal which is served with it.
 That is to say, I would recommend making these plain Bati first and then if you want to experiment, you can also try these variations: